andyatkinson/blog/_posts/2012-11-28-cropping-an-image-programmatically.md

 ---
 layout: post
-title: Cropping an image programmatically
+title: Cropping an Image Programmatically
 date: 2012-11-28
 comments: true
-categories: Productivity
+tags: [Tips, Productivity, Programming, CLI]
 ---

 Imagemagick is an image manipulation library that supports the ability to [crop an image programmatically](http://www.imagemagick.org/Usage/crop/#crop).
 There is a creative aspect to making a crop from an original image.
 A photo producer may be unhappy with a crop that was chosen automatically.
 It may make sense to build a tool that provides a nice front-end crop selection experience with imagemagick performing the actual crop on the server.